 IHC National Fundraising Manager Greg Millar says the IHC Calf & Rural Scheme gives IHC an important connection to the rural sector and has evolved along with changes to the sector over 40 years, particularly as smaller farms and local relationships have given way to larger dairy units.

-Legendary All Black Sir Colin Meads, a Waikato beef farmer and supporter of the Calf Scheme from its start, encouraged beef and sheep farmers to get involved too.
+Legendary All Black Sir Colin Meads, a Waikato beef farmer and staunch supporter of the Calf Scheme, encouraged beef and sheep farmers to get involved too.

-As technology continues to change the farming landscape, farmers began profiling their favourite cows and best milkers on Twitter and are able to donate virtual animals along with the real ones.
+More than 10,000 Dairy Farmers have supported their communities over many years through this unique fundraiser.
+And as technology advanced on to farms, farmers began profiling their favourite cows and best milkers on Twitter and can now donate virtual animals along with the real ones.